 Often times, when authoritarian and despots rule when reasons are relegated through the backdoor, when hegemony dominates ego, we enter an era of incessant and cascading conflagrations.
 Current times are clearly moments of confluence of complex undercurrents with potential for eruption and disruption of current order.
 It is only rare to see someone not react to provocation.

 Never know… it may go in any direction.
 However, Russia has no supporters and has no financial buffers.
-It will only lend itself into deep destruction and disintegration.
-A smarter Putin will launch covert attacks, not direct physical but cyberattacks, targeting all essential utilities – from finance, electricity, gas, water and anything considered core utilities.
+It will only lend itself to deep destruction and disintegration.
+A smarter Putin will launch covert attacks, not direct physical but cyberattacks, targeting all essential utilities – from finance, electricity, gas, water, and anything considered core utilities.
 That sounds near possibility.

 China and Iran will support

-China will never be part of such initial conflicts; it’s a institution of smart businessmen.
-While it wants to enjoy the fruits from such fight, it will always resist being part of such escalations in the beginning.
-Second, their major customers are US, EU and other developed economy, which are most aligned on one side.
+China will never be part of such initial conflicts; it’s an institution of smart businessmen.
+While it wants to enjoy the fruits from such a fight, it will always resist being part of such escalations in the beginning.
+Second, their major customers are the US, EU, and another developed economy, which are most aligned on one side.
 Third, it has amassed significant infra debt since 2008, to avoid economic crisis.
 It is managing the fulcrum but any war will disturb that balance and tilt the economy towards recession, which may trigger other downstream consequences foremost being resistance to the regime.

 Iran has no might as of now.
 At least Pakistan is comparatively powerful than Iran.
 Despite being proven pariah state at the epicenter of international terrorism, it has more negotiating muscle than Iran.

-My earlier blog on coalescence of chaos has few interesting observations https://wp.me/p7XEWW-12x
+My earlier blog on the coalescence of chaos has few interesting observations https://wp.me/p7XEWW-12x

 US and allies launch strikes on Syria chemical weapons sites